 - lends you money which has not been repaid before the shares are issued.

 Receipts of 'insignificant' value will not cause the withdrawal of relief.

 How we can help

 It is not possible to cover all the detailed rules of the schemes in a factsheet of this kind.
-If you are interested in financing your business in the Warwickshire area or you are interested in providing capital to businesses please contact us at Select Accountants Ltd.
+If you are interested in financing your business in the Leicestershire area or you are interested in providing capital to businesses please contact us at Select Accountants Ltd.

 We can also help to guide you through the implementation of an Enterprise Investment Scheme which is suitable for your circumstances.